Learn About Your Pets and Their Health

 - Whimpers, growls or snaps when touched in the affected area

 What can cause mobility problems?

 Breed: certain breeds are more prone to developing mobility problems.
-Some “at-risk” dog breeds include Labrador Retrievers, Golden Retrievers, German Shephards and Rottweilers.
-For cats Himalayans, Persians and Siamese are considered “at-risk” breeds.
+Some “at-risk” dog breeds include Labrador Retrievers, Golden Retrievers, German Shepherds and Rottweilers.
+For cats, Himalayans, Persians and Siamese are considered “at-risk” breeds.